What you need to know about the deadly outbreak tied to cantaloupes

 Hundreds of people in the U.S. and Canada have been sickened and at least 10 people have died in a growing outbreak of salmonella poisoning linked to contaminated whole and pre-cut cantaloupe.

-Health officials are warning consumers, retailers and restaurants not to buy, eat or serve cantaloupe if they don’t know the source.
+Health officials warn consumers, retailers and restaurants not to buy, eat or serve cantaloupe if they don’t know the source.

 That’s especially important for individuals who are vulnerable to serious illness from salmonella infection and those who care for them.
 High-risk groups include young children, people older than 65 and those with weakened immune systems.